khoa9/Fake_News_Detection/README.md

 - **Text Vectorization**: We use various text vectorization techniques to convert the text data into numerical features that can be used for machine learning.
 Common techniques include TF-IDF (Term Frequency-Inverse Document Frequency) and word embeddings such as Word2Vec or GloVe.

 - **Machine Learning Models**: We build and train machine learning models for text classification.
-Popular models for text classification include Logistic Regression, Naive Bayes, Support Vector Machines, and more advanced models like Recurrent Neural Networks (RNNs) and Transformers.
+Popular models for text classification include Logistic Regression, Naive Bayes, Support Vector Machines.

 - **Model Evaluation**: We evaluate the models' performance using appropriate metrics such as accuracy, precision, recall, F1-score, and ROC AUC.